readthedocs/readthedocs.org/docs/custom_installs/index.rst

 .. warning::
     These documents are maintained by the community, and might not be up to date.
-    Read the Docs developers do not support custom installs of our software, as mentioned in our :doc:`open-source-philosophy`.
+    Read the Docs developers do not support custom installs of our software, as mentioned in our :doc:`/open-source-philosophy`.

 .. toctree::
     :maxdepth: 2